ssh88/FeatureFlags/README.md

 # Feature Flagging

-*NOTE: The files in this repo have been simplified from the original implementation from the miPic app, to focus on the key topic of feature flagging*
+*NOTE: To focus on the key topic of feature flagging, the files in this repo have been simplified from the original implementation from the miPic app*

 ## Overview